konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ## Mutating DeploymentTargets and Claims

-Users may mutate existing DeploymentTargets and DeploymentTargetClaims in order to, for instance, request that their provisioned cluster is scaled up to include more resources.
+Users may mutate existing [DeploymentTargets] and [DeploymentTargetClaims] in order to, for instance, request that their provisioned cluster is scaled up to include more resources.
 However, implementation of resource request changes is provided on a per-provisioner basis.
 Some may support it, and some may not.
-Most all of our provisioners in the MVP will make no changes to a DeploymentTarget’s external resources in the event of a resource request change to either the DeploymentTargetClaim or the DeploymentTarget.
+Most all of our provisioners in the MVP will make no changes to a [DeploymentTarget]’s external resources in the event of a resource request change to either the [DeploymentTargetClaim] or the [DeploymentTarget].

-In the rare case that a provisioner does support resizing external resources - the user should request resource changes on the DeploymentTargetClaim, which should then cause the provisioner to resize the external resources modeled by the DeploymentTarget.
-Lastly, the provisioner should update the resources in the spec of the DeploymentTarget to reflect the external change.
+In the rare case that a provisioner does support resizing external resources - the user should request resource changes on the [DeploymentTargetClaim], which should then cause the provisioner to resize the external resources modeled by the [DeploymentTarget].
+Lastly, the provisioner should update the resources in the spec of the [DeploymentTarget] to reflect the external change.

 ## Consequences

 - Better load distribution between the development teams.
 An addition of a new provisioner type doesn’t require changing any of the existing controllers.
-- Encapsulate the logic of provisioning/deleting a DeploymentTarget within the provisioner that is responsible for it.
+- Encapsulate the logic of provisioning/deleting a [DeploymentTarget] within the provisioner that is responsible for it.
-- Opens the possibility to create DeploymentTargetClaims in advance and by that reducing the waiting time for an ephemeral environment for testing.
+- Opens the possibility to create [DeploymentTargetClaims] in advance and by that reducing the waiting time for an ephemeral environment for testing.
 - The design is similar to the design of storage in k8s, so it should look familiar to developers and users.
 - We have a larger API surface than we might ultimately need.
 Users won’t experience this in the UI, but API-based users will face apparent complexity.
 The fact that this design emulates the concepts in the k8s storage API should reduce the cognitive load this might impose on users and our engineers.